Steven Brian Pennell: Trial and conviction

-Appeals

 Two people appealed against Pennell's execution, but both were unanimously dismissed by the court.
 His wife, Vera Catherine Pennell, appealed the Supreme Court's decision.
 She received help from the local branch of the American Citizens Association, and a law professor who was one of its directors.
 He argued in his appeal that Pennell was insane and could not fully understand the gravity of his actions, so the trial should be reopened, with Pennell being barred from representing himself.
 The Supreme Court rejected the demand.

 Execution

 Prior to the execution, numerous reporters tried to ask Pennell for exclusive interviews, hoping to reveal the location of Meyer's body.
 He turned down every request.
 When it came close to his execution date, he agreed to be interviewed by one newspaper, with his lawyer present.
 During this interview, Pennell revealed no new information, nor where he had hidden Meyer's body.

-On March 14, 1992, at 9:49 a.m, Pennell was executed by lethal injection, becoming the first person executed in Delaware in 46 years, and the 165th person to be executed in the United States since the death penalty was reinstated in 1976.
+On March 14, 1992, at 9:49 a.m, Pennell was executed by lethal injection, becoming the first person executed in Delaware in 46 years, and the 165th person to be executed in the United States since the death penalty was resumed in 1976.
 His last meal consisted of crab cakes, steaks, corn on the cob, french fries, bread and butter and a cola.